-a

-With a straight edge, measure the distance from the mark to the edge of the X-ray.
+Sacrum visible Locate and mark a spot at the center of S-2.With a straight edge, measure the distance from the mark to the edge of the X-ray.
 (Fig. 4)

+Center Line-

-Center Line-At a point several inches above S-2, make a second mark that same distance from the edge of the X-ray as the first mark.
+-At a point several inches above S-2, make a second mark that same distance from the edge of the X-ray as the first mark.
 Draw a vertical line through the marks.
 This line is the center line (Fig. 5).

-Vertebral Tilt Angle-The vertebral tilt angle (Fig. 6a) is formed by the intersection of a line perpendicular to the center line (Fig. 6b) and a line drawn across the inferior endplate of a selected vertebral body.
+Vertebral Tilt Angle-The vertebral tiltangle (Fig. 6a) is formed by the intersection of a line perpendicular to the center line (Fig. 6b) and a line drawn across the inferior endplate of a selected vertebral body.
 (Fig. 6c) The vertebral tilt angle is useful in determining the limits of each scoliotic curve and to properly measure the Cobb Angle.